-Private Equity 2020
+Private Equity 2021

-Contributing editor Atif Azher Simpson Thacher & Bartlett LLP
+Contributing editor Atif Azher

+Simpson Thacher & Bartlett LLP

-Lexology Getting The Deal Through is delighted to publish the sixteenth edition of Private Equity, which is available in print and online at www.lexology.com/gtdt.
+Lexology Getting The Deal Through is delighted to publish the seventeenth edition of Private Equity, which is available in print and online at www.lexology.com/gtdt.

-Lexology Getting The Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers.
+Lexology Getting The Deal Through provides international expert analysis in key areas of law, practice and regulation for corporate counsel, cross-border legal practitioners, and company directors and officers

 Throughout this edition, and following the unique Lexology Getting The Deal Through format, the same key questions are answered by leading practitioners in each of the jurisdictions featured.
-Our coverage this year includes new chapters on France, Spain and the United Arab Emirates.
-The report is divided into two sections: the first deals with fund formation in 17 jurisdictions and the second deals with transactions in 20 jurisdictions.
+Our coverage this year includes a new chapter on Russia.
+The report is divided into two sections: the first deals with fund formation in 13 jurisdictions and the second deals with transactions in 18 jurisdictions.